HarryGifford/special-relativity/README.md

 ## Known issues

 - The camera's acceleration is ad hoc.
 I want a simple way to make the camera speed up to a maximum velocity in the direction of movement when a key is pressed and then slow down to a stop when the key is released.

-- The normals are not transformed correctly, so as a work-around I compute the normals from scratch in the fragment shader.
+- The normals are not transformed correctly with a moving light source, so as a work-around I compute the normals from scratch in the fragment shader.
 I tried to get it to work using the inverse-transpose of the Lorentz matrix, but couldn't figure out the issue.

 - No doppler effect or aberration of light.
 Would be great to have.

 - Shading model is very basic.
 It would be nice to support normal maps, specular highlights and environment maps.
 Perhaps this can be done within BabylonJS?

 - No support for users opening their own models without modifying the code.
   Two things here: first is adding a UI for opening a GLTF file and then passing it to the babylon loader.
 The second is to subdivide large triangles automatically so that straight surfaces transform correctly.

 ## Contributions